golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 #### Get some funds

-In order to be able to request tasks on Golem Network, you'll need some GLM tokens.
-To get some funds on testnet, type in:
+In order to be able to request tasks on Golem Network, you'll need some credits on the network (GLM tokens).
+To get some on test credits to be used on the testnet, type in the command seen below.
+The testnet is a limited testing playground where no real money is transacted and features can be tested.

 ```bash
 yagna payment fund
 ```

-Once you run the command, give some time to transfer funds to your wallet.
-You can verify whether you already got the funds with:
+Once you run the command, give some time to transfer credits to your wallet.
+You can verify whether you already got the credits with:

 ```bash
 yagna payment status